-The last major “On The Page” group in the Periodic Table Of SEO Ranking Factors is that of your overall site architecture.
-The right site structure can help with your SEO efforts.
-The wrong one can cripple them.
+The last major On The Page group in the Periodic Table Of SEO Success Factors is site architecture.
+The right site structure can help your SEO efforts flourish while the wrong one can cripple them.

-When someone searches, the search engine flips through this big book that it has created, finds all the relevant pages and then picks out what it thinks are the very best ones to show first.
+When someone searches, the search engine flips through this big book, finds all the relevant pages and then picks out what it thinks are the very best ones to show first.
 To be found, you have to be in the book.
 To be in the book, you have to be crawled.

 Remember, “search engine friendly design” is also “human friendly design!”

-Below, some of our past coverage of the importance of site speed:
+Below is some of our past coverage of the importance of site speed: